ordina-jworks/ordina-jworks.github.io/_posts/2020-11-12-Typescript-in-a-serverless-backend-with-NestJS-and-Azure-Functions.md

 - `exports`: subset of the providers that need to be exported for use in other modules

 The `ParametersModule` imports three other modules: the previously explained `LoggerModule`, the `ConfigModule` and the `AzureCosmosDBModule`.
-The `ConfigModule` is used to be able to access environment variables from a .env file.
+The `ConfigModule` is used to be able to access environment variables from a `.env` file or from the configuration of the Azure Function.
 Note that this is also possible with a package such as `dotenv`, however this isn't very ideal as we would have to access `process.env` directly every time.
+Of course, pushing those environment files to git is bad practice.
+You can find a `.env-sample` file in the repository, which is used to show which variables need to be filled in the `.env` file.

 ```js
 @Module({